Why invest in property?

 You are not alone – that's the very reason some people ignore property and choose to simply park their money in shares or managed funds.

-Sure it takes time, but over the long term it pays off and as your skills and experience grows it gets easier as well.
+Sure it takes time, but over the long term it pays off, and as your skills and experience grow it gets easier as well.

 And, importantly, most investors find the process of building an investment property portfolio fun.